Skip to Content

 • Start shaking or knocking each berry until all the seeds fall onto a paper tablecloth you have placed on the ground below.

-• After this, thoroughly wash away all the fruit pulp and spread the seeds out to dry completely.
+• After this, thoroughly wash away all the fruit pulp and spread the seeds to dry completely.

-• The next step is to store your jade plant seeds until it is time to plant them in trays (you should only keep the seeds for about a month before planting).
+• The next step is to store your jade plant seeds until it is time to plant them in trays (you should only keep them for about a month before planting).
 Some people like to store them in sealed jars or plastic bags in the refrigerator until they are ready to plant.

 • If this is done, ensure they are placed in an area where the temperature stays close to 41 degrees Fahrenheit.